xiamx/ssr-proxy/README.md

-#SSR-Proxy -- Server-Side Rendering Proxy.
+# SSR-Proxy — Server-Side Rendering Proxy

 Prerender your single page app for better SEO and support on legacy browsers